Pistol Bags

 The candela can have a lot to do with the spill of your flashlight.
 The spill is typically what you call the light around the center of your flashlight beam.

-The candela numbers are really where these two lights difference themselves in overall stats.
+The candela numbers are really where these two lights differ in their overall stats.

 Beam Distance